We offer expert concrete tile roofing repair, installation & maintenance

 Pros and Cons of Tile Roofing

 Curious if a tile roof makes sense for you?
-Now that we’ve explained some of the standard options, including clay tiles, concrete tiles, and ceramic tiles, let’s jump into the pros and cons of a tile roof in general.
+Now that we’ve explained some of the standard options, including concrete tiles, and ceramic tiles, let’s jump into the pros and cons of a tile roof in general.

 Pros – Longevity